HighlanderRobotics/Highlanders-Training/Template.md

 - If applicable, have some practice exercises for this topic
 - This should be enough for a student to prove they understand the topic

+### Notes

+- These are any extraneous notes on good practice or team specific things